-Due to the multitude of health benefits they bring to indoor spaces, however, their presence should transcend fashion and see them take up a place of importance in every interior space, along with sofas and chairs.
+Due to the multitude of health benefits, they bring to indoor spaces, however, their presence should transcend fashion and see them take up a place of importance in every interior space, along with sofas and chairs.
 These are the advantages of bringing a bit of outdoor greenery indoors.

 Breathing Cleaner Air

 Indoor plants do what no other piece of furniture or interior décor item can do – they clear the air of toxins.
 A bromeliad plant was found to be able to remove 80 percent of six volatile organic compounds found in a house’s interior.
 When plants photosynthesize, they draw in carbon dioxide and air pollutants and release oxygen.
-Rooms with a higher oxygen content also lead to better sleep, which is responsible for maintaining healthy immune function, decreasing the risk of cardiovascular disease and improving memory.
+Rooms with a higher oxygen content also lead to better sleep, which is responsible for maintaining healthy immune function, decreasing the risk of cardiovascular disease, and improving memory.

 Improved Mental Health

-There’s a reason that flowers and houseplants are given as gifts and pick-me-ups to patients in hospital.
-There are studies that have proven that hospital patients who have flowers and plants on their bedside table, or whose room overlooks a garden, recover more quickly than those who don’t.
+There’s a reason that flowers and houseplants are given as gifts and pick-me-ups to patients in hospitals.
+Some studies have proven that hospital patients who have flowers and plants on their bedside table, or whose room overlooks a garden, recover more quickly than those who don’t.
 Being around plants also reduces psychological stress, and gardening is especially beneficial for those who suffer from mental health disorders.
 Horticultural therapy is also often prescribed for patients with conditions such as depression and anxiety.
 There are even clinics in the U.K. that encourage the presence of indoor plants for patients with symptoms of anxiety and depression.

 Having a view from your office of a natural setting will probably improve your feeling of well-being, but for those who don’t have this luxury, an indoor plant may deliver the same service.
-Studies show that being within close proximity to plants in your office can deliver great benefits – in fact, a potted palm might be the best office mate you could ever hope to find.
+Studies show that being within proximity to plants in your office can deliver great benefits – in fact, a potted palm might be the best office mate you could ever hope to find.
 Being in a plant-filled space has a positive effect on memory, concentration, as well as productivity.
 Those who work in office settings that include natural elements also experience more job satisfaction, as well as interest in the company they work for than those whose work environments are devoid of plants.